 Volunteering With Us

-- Licensing information so that your credentials can be automatically and regularly verified
+- Licensing Information: your credentials will be automatically and regularly verified through the DHV system.

-If you have any questions, please contact the MRC Volunteer Coordinator at (831) 454-4664 or by email: firstname.lastname@example.org.
+If you have any questions, please contact the Santa Cruz County Volunteer Coordinator at (831) 454-4664 or by email: firstname.lastname@example.org.